Deal or No Deal (American game show): History

 Originally, Mandel planned not to host the syndicated version, as his asking price to host it, in addition to the prime time NBC version, was considered to be outside of the production budget.
 Arsenio Hall was first considered to be the host, and even taped a pilot for the syndicated version, but was later passed over.
 According to rumors, Mark Curry and Frank Nicotero were also among the candidates.
 NBC also had concerns that the syndicated show would harm the prime time show, as Who Wants to Be a Millionaire had suffered from overexposure.
 However, the syndicated version debuted September 8, 2008, with Mandel as host.

 Initially, NBC planned to package this program with the Program Partners-produced Merv Griffin's Crosswords for its first season, as its owned and operated stations were already airing Crosswords and were picking up Deal or No Deal as well.
 However, this was later scrapped after Crosswords abruptly stopped production after its first season and most, if not all, of the NBC O&Os aired Deal or No Deal in a double-run format as a result.

-As Deal or No Deal became an exclusively syndicated show for the 2009–10 season, production moved from the Culver Studios in Culver City, California to the Sonalysts Studios in Waterford, Connecticut, as part of a corporate decision in which four NBC Universal Television Distribution shows moved to Connecticut.
+As Deal or No Deal became an exclusively syndicated show for the 2009–10 season, production moved from the Culver Studios in Culver City, California to the Sonalyst Studios in Waterford, Connecticut, as part of a corporate decision in which four NBC Universal Television Distribution shows moved to Connecticut.
 The show started taping in high-definition.

-Reruns

-On October 18, 2010, GSN picked up the rights to air reruns of the syndicated version of Deal or No Deal.
-The show was pulled from the schedule for a short time, but then returned to a weekend run.
-The network resumed airing reruns of the syndicated version in March 2014.
-Presently, the network is only airing the NBC version of the show.

 Production notes

 The original pilot was produced for ABC in early 2004 with Irish TV personality Patrick Kielty as host and a $2.5 million top prize.
 It was announced that the show would premiere in March 2004, but ABC decided against airing the series.

 The first season was taped at Sunset Gower Studios; however, early episodes were taped at CBS Television City, both in Los Angeles.
 Seasons two through four were taped at Culver Studios in Culver City, California.
-The second syndicated season was taped at the Sonalysts Studio in Waterford, Connecticut.
+The second syndicated season was taped at the Sonalyst Studios in Waterford, Connecticut.
 The 2018 revival was based at Universal Orlando in Florida.

 As was stated, episodes had a tendency to be themed around the contestant depending upon information the production team obtained on them.
 Mandel stated that this was done "to make the contestant feel comfortable" (and was the case since early in Season Two); However, critics cited an over-reliance by the series on contestant-based "theme" shows.